Robert A. Kyle

-Robert A. Kyle is a professor of medicine, Laboratory Medicine and Pathology at the Mayo Clinic.
-He specializes in the care of patients with plasma cell dyscrasias.
-Throughout his career Kyle has published more than 1,850 scientific papers and abstracts on myeloma and other plasma cell disorders...
-Some of Dr. Kyle's most notable scientific contributions include naming the disorder known as Monoclonal gammopathy of undetermined significance (MGUS) as well as establishing the epidemiology and long-term prognosis of MGUS.
+Robert A. Kyle (March 17, 1928 – September 2, 2026) was an American pathologist who was a professor of medicine, Laboratory Medicine and Pathology at the Mayo Clinic.
+He specialized in the care of patients with plasma cell dyscrasias.

+Throughout his career Kyle published more than 1,850 scientific papers and abstracts on myeloma and other plasma cell disorders.
+Some of Kyle's most notable scientific contributions include naming the disorder known as Monoclonal gammopathy of undetermined significance (MGUS) as well as establishing the epidemiology and long-term prognosis of MGUS.